General Requirements, Definitions, & Prohibitions

 The possession limit is the number of fish caught on more than one legal fishing day that an angler or ice fisherman may have in his/her possession; equal to double the daily limit.

-Carp, tench, rudd, shad (alewife and gizzard shad), and goldfish.
-Additional invasive/exotic fish species may be designated by the commissioner as
+Carp, tench, rudd, shad (alewife and gizzard shad), and goldfish are considered to be “cull fish.”
+Additional invasive/exotic fish species may be designated by the commissioner as “cull fish.”

 A person fishing by open-water fishing must have immediate control over his or her lines.
 Immediate control refers to such constant control as would enable an angler to respond without delay to a fish taking his or her bait, lure, or fly.